Xipiter-Software/UAS-2023/README.md

 Also see
 > Tutorial: https://ardupilot.org/dev/docs/building-setup-linux.html#building-setup-linux

+# Development

+## Github Setup
+1. Install the GitHub CLI with `snap install gh`
+2. Run `gh auth login` to link your GitHub account to loginto `GitHub.com` and use the `HTTPS` and `Login with a Browswer` options.
+4. Make sure you have been added as a member to the `Xipiter-Software` organization.
+This way you can commiit your changes to the team's repository

 # Running a Simulation
 First, launch a plane simulation use `~/ardupilot/ArduPlane$ sim_vehicle.py -v ArduPlane --map --console`